-Frank is a senior litigation lawyer in Hicks Morley’s Toronto office and is the chair of the firm’s Litigation practice group.
+Frank is a senior litigation lawyer in Hicks Morley’s Toronto office.
 He has significant courtroom experience representing clients in civil litigation and regulatory proceedings.

 Frank has particular expertise in administrative law and judicial review, appeals, employment litigation, pension litigation, shareholder litigation, restrictive covenant litigation, class actions, and injunctions.